MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ### Interfaces

-Next, we define the view model [interfaces](utils-interactivity-selections.md#defining-an-interface-for-data-points).
+Next, we define the viewmodel [interfaces](utils-interactivity-selections.md#defining-an-interface-for-data-points).
 The following three interfaces are used to describe our bar chart visual:

 * BarChartDataPoint
 * BarChartViewModel